Frank Robinson (Canadian football)

-Frank Robinson (born March 6, 1959) is an American former football player who played at the linebacker position for the Tulane Green Wave from 1977 to 1980.
-Robinson then played ten seasons in the Canadian Football League (CFL) from 1981 to 1990 with the Saskatchewan Roughriders, Winnipeg Blue Bombers, Toronto Argonauts and Hamilton Tigercats.
-Robinson was a CFL East All-Star at linebacker in 1987 and an CFL All-Star in 1989.
+Frank Robinson (born March 6, 1959) is an American former professional football linebacker who played ten seasons in the Canadian Football League (CFL) from 1981 to 1990 with the Saskatchewan Roughriders, Winnipeg Blue Bombers, Toronto Argonauts and Hamilton Tiger-Cats.
+Robinson was a CFL East All-Star in 1987 and a CFL All-Star in 1989.
+He played college football for the Tulane Green Wave from 1977 to 1980.